ethereum-lists/ens/README.md

 # Background

-This is a project which emerged after the split of MyEtherWallet and MyCrypto.
+This is a project which emerged from the ashes of [MyEtherWallet/ethereum-lists](https://github.com/MyEtherWallet/ethereum-lists) after the split of MyEtherWallet and MyCrypto.
 For some more context see [this issue](https://github.com/MyEtherWallet/ethereum-lists/issues/432).

 # Lists